No. 8709, 1st Battalion, Royal Irish Rifles

 In some records, including civil birth, marriage and death registration records, his family surname is spelt McMurray.

-In the Soldiers Died in the Great War 1914 – 1919 database it is recorded that Alexander Murray was born in Shankill, Belfast, lived in Holywood and enlisted in Belfast.
+In the Soldiers Died in the Great War 1914 – 1919 database it is recorded that Alexander Murray was born in Shankill, Belfast (not correct), lived in Holywood and enlisted in Belfast.

 Alexander Murray was born on 26 October 1884 in Hibernia Place, Holywood and he was a son of Bernard (Barnard) and Eliza (Lizzie, sometimes Ellen) Jane Murray (nee McKinney, sometimes McKenna) who were married on 2 December 1875 in St Malachy’s Roman Catholic Church, Belfast.
 Bernard Murray (aged 31), a car owner from Spencer Street, Holywood was born in Downpatrick and he was a son of James Murray, a dealer.
 Eliza (Lizzie) Jane McKinney (aged 21) from 67 Irvine Street, Belfast was born in Cookstown, Co Tyrone and she was a daughter of Edward McKinney, a rougher (deceased).